NTIA/sigmf-ns-scos/README.md

 |`window`|true|string|N/A|E.g. `"blackman-harris"`, `"flattop"`, `"gaussian_a3.5"`, `"gauss top"`, `"hamming"`, `"hanning"`, `"rectangular"`.|
 |`equivalent_noise_bandwidth`|false|float|Hz|Bandwidth of brickwall filter that has same integrated noise power as that of the actual filter.|

-##### SteppedFrequencyDetection Object
+##### SteppedFrequencyMeasurement Object
-The `SteppedFrequencyDetection` object contains the following name/value pairs:
+The `SteppedFrequencyMeasurement` object contains the following name/value pairs:

 |name|required|type|unit|description|
 |----|--------------|-------|-------|-----------|
 |`frequencies`|false|array of floats|Hz|Center frequencies where stepped-frequency detections are performed.|
 |`algorithm`|true|object|N/A|Algorithm applied to IQ samples.
 See [TimeDomainDetection Object](#timedomaindetection-object), [FrequencyDomainDetection Object](#frequencydomaindetection-object) definition.|

-Example `SteppedFrequencyDetection` object for case where mean-power measurements are performed at five frequencies:
+Example `SteppedFrequencyMeasurement` object for case where mean-power measurements are performed at five frequencies:

 ```
 {